Sony RX100 IV vs Panasonic TZ100

 Body comparison: Sony RX100 IV vs Panasonic TZ100

 An illustration of the physical size and weight of the Sony RX100 IV and the Panasonic TZ100 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is notably larger (22 percent) than the Sony RX100 IV.
 Moreover, the TZ100 is markedly heavier (5 percent) than the RX100 IV.
 In this context, it is worth noting that neither the RX100 IV nor the TZ100 are weather-sealed.